CBTS-cloud-transformation/terraform-training/README.md

 Understand the lifecycle of terraform.
 What is terraform `init`, `plan` and `apply`.

-#### Launching an EC2 Instance
+#### Launching an Azure Virtual Machine Instance

-Take your skills up a notch by provisioning an EC2 instance on AWS using Terraform.
-Explore attributes like instance type, AMI, and tags to customize your instance.
+Take your skills up a notch by provisioning a Virtual Machine instance on Azure using Terraform.
+Explore attributes like instance sku, os, and tags to customize your instance.

 #### Terraform State Basics